kkutsuma/Audio-Visualizer/README.md

 ### Next Sprint

 Next spring we need to finish up the program.
 Currently this includes creating the file system, file system scene, adding/removing songs, and changing songs.
 We also have one change that we want to make to the previous work.
 This is adding a strategy pattern to the visualizer.
 Specifically the shapes of the UI so that we can change how many shapes, the shapes color, and the shape type if we want to.
+We are projecting that the File Management will the most difficult part of this sprint.
+But because we have mostly medium's, *(look below)* we plan to have this functionality completed by 7/21

 *Next Sprint Checklist*

-* Create File System UI
+* [M] Create File System UI
-* Create Controllers for .fxml files
+* [M] Create Controllers for .fxml files
-* Add file management class
+* [L] Add file management class
-  * May require creating a song class to hold song information
+  * [S] May require creating a song class to hold song information
-* Add change song functionality
+* [M] Add change song functionality
-* Add ability to change visualizer settings
+* [S] Add ability to change visualizer settings

 ### Class Diagram